cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/faultinjection/HostFaultInjection.rst

 .. java:method:: public double meanTimeToRepairVmFaultsInMinutes()
    :outertype: HostFaultInjection

-   Computes the current mean time (in minutes) to repair failures of VMs (MTTR) in the Datacenter.
+   Computes the current Mean Time To Repair failures of VMs in minutes (MTTR) in the Datacenter, for all existing brokers.

-   :return: the current mean time (in minutes) to repair VM failures (MTTR) or zero if no VM was destroyed due to Host failure
+   :return: the MTTR (in minutes) or zero if no VM was destroyed due to Host failure

 meanTimeToRepairVmFaultsInMinutes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^